 For themed events, at least one-third of the organizing team should represent that theme.

 For example, a group of 6 people applying to organize a Startup Weekend Education event should have at least 2 people with a background in education on their team.
 Themed events should be bringing in the local community and expertise of that theme.
 We’ve found that this is the best way to ensure that.

-This requirement does not apply for University, Themed or Corporate Events.
-Please contact the Startup Weekend team for alternative naming arrangements.
+This requirement does not apply for Corporate Events.
+Please contact the Techstars team for alternative naming arrangements.
 This helps us keep our branding consistent, and will make it much easier for participants to find events in your city.

 All event logos, banners, and other marketing materials must include the following:

 This helps preserve and strengthen the global brand (which in turn will help organizers locally).
 In order to cater for localization, minor customization of the beaker image is allowed, but the beaker must remain readily identifiable and intact.